 Because Venice Island’s eco-friendly facility incorporates a strong connection to the surrounding land, green spaces, and water — not only the river itself, but also a water park feature and “sprayground” — the imagery and color palette of the overall branding and website reflect these themes, as well.
 Throughout our process, we worked with PPR to ensure that each of the new identity elements also aligned with their existing brand.

-The next phase of this project includes carrying these designs over into a complementary suite of collateral print materials.
+The next phase of this project includes applying these designs to a complementary suite of “crossover” collateral print materials.